stardustman/win32/desktop-src/WinSock/ipproto-ip-socket-options.md

 ---
+title: IPPROTO_IP socket options
 description: The following tables describe IPPROTO\_IP socket options that apply to sockets created for the IPv4 address family (AF\_INET).
-See the getsockopt and setsockopt function reference pages for more information on getting and setting socket options. ms.assetid: 6b06a29e-59cd-4446-bd2f-131dc25bf571
+See the getsockopt and setsockopt function reference pages for more information on getting and setting socket options. ms.date: 10/25/2024 ms.assetid: 6b06a29e-59cd-4446-bd2f-131dc25bf571 ms.topic: article
-title: IPPROTO_IP socket options ms.topic: article
-ms.date: 10/02/2019
 ---

 # IPPROTO\_IP socket options